InfiniTimeOrg/InfiniTime/doc/gettingStarted/gettingStarted-1.0.md

   - Enter the **settings** menu
     - Swipe up and down to see all options
 - Click the button to go back a screen.
-- You can hold the button for a short time to return to the watch face. (version >1.7.0)
+- You can hold the button for a short time to return to the Watchface. (version >1.7.0)